The long-awaited HUMAN 81 DK is now available.

 FAQ: So what sort of equipment do you have at home, Huw?

-I have what most people would call "several" systems, capable of generating their own content and sound.
+I have what most people would call "several" systems, each capable of generating their own content and sound.
 However, they are all tied in together in various ways so I can listen to whatever I want, and control most of the functions, anywhere in my building.
-I have a multitude of IR remote repeaters and "basic" universal remotes for the Sony gear which allow pretty good flexibility and control.
+I have a multitude of infrared remote repeaters and "basic" universal remotes for the Sony gear which allow pretty good flexibility and control.

 I'll start off in the living room, since there are more wires there than anywhere else.